pyrat/exception_notification/README.md

 ## Requirements

-* Ruby 2.5 or greater
+* Ruby 3.2 or greater
-* Rails 5.2 or greater, Sinatra or another Rack-based application.
+* If using Rails, version 7.1 or greater.
+(Sinatra or other Rack-based applications are supported.)

 ## Getting Started